postcss/postcss/docs/api.md

 ### `input.origin(line, column)`

-Reads the input source map and returns a symbol position in the input source (for example, in a Sass file that was compiled to CSS before being passed to PostCSS):
+Reads the input source map and returns a symbol position in the input source (e.g., in a Sass file that was compiled to CSS before being passed to PostCSS):

 ```js